remace/OC-P5-PurBeurre/README.md

 * select a category
 * select an ingredient
-* the program prints a substitute, its description, a store to buy it, and a link to the Open Food Facts page about this ingredient
+* the program prints this ingredients' details (name, components, nutriscore, labels, nutrients, store, barcode, and a link to OpenfoodFacts' dedicated page)
-* the user then has the ability to save this result un a personal database
+* then the user can ask for a substitute, see its details or save this one in a favourite list

 ## features